eolesinski/poliscipy/docs/installation.md

 # Installation

 Welcome to the [PoliSciPy](https://github.com/eolesinski/poliscipy) installation guide!
-This document will help you set up and run PoliSciPy on your system.
+This document will help you set up and run PoliSciPy on your own system.

 ---